 Even in high‑potential suburbs, property investment carries risks.
 The key is knowing these risks and having strategies in place to protect your returns.

-1. Interest Rate Fluctuations
+1. Further Interest Rate Increases

 Mitigation: Consider fixed or split loans to stabilise part of your debt.
+Budget with a 1–2% rate buffer above current rates and maintain cash reserves in an offset account.

 2. Localised Oversupply

 Mitigation: Research vacancy rates and future building approvals before buying.
+Target boutique, well-located buildings in established suburbs rather than off-the-plan in oversupplied corridors.

 3. Serviceability Constraints